 Here is some more information about me and my background, including what I have undertaken academically and professionally, as well as some details about my personal experiences, which have also contributed to my development and what I feel I am able to offer as a counsellor.

-- Certificate in Counselling Studies (awarded in 1993)
+- Certificate in Counselling Studies (University of Leicester, England, 1993)

-- Advanced Certificate in Counselling Studies (awarded in 2000)
+- Advanced Certificate in Counselling Studies (University of Leicester, England, 2000)

-- Diploma in Counselling Studies (awarded in 2003)
+- Diploma in Counselling Studies (University of Leicester, England, 2003)

 - Motivational Interviewing for Substance Misuse (2004)